francescolonardo/writeups/hackthebox_manager.md

 ```

 The report indicates that the user `Raven` possesses hazardous permissions, particularly having
-"ManageCA" rights over the Certification Authority.
-This implies that by leveraging the ESC7 scenario, we could potentially elevate our privileges to "Domain Admin" while operating as user `Raven`.
+`ManageCA` rights over the Certification Authority.
+This implies that by leveraging the ESC7 scenario, we could potentially elevate our privileges to Domain Admin while operating as user `Raven`.
 A detailed explanation about the exploitation process for the ESC7 scenario can be found
 [here](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation#vulnerable-certificate-authority-access-control-esc7).
 To exploit this, we'll need to first add `Raven` as an "officer", so that we can manage certificates and issue them manually.